pechajobs/Admin/.github/ISSUE_TEMPLATE/RFC.md

 ## 9. Definition of acceptable end product

 Give a precise, detailed description of the end product.
 Describe the threshold for what is acceptable and what is not.
 Include the delivery format, PechaJobs quality standard for this type of job, etc.

-## 10. Milestones

-List the milestones for this job and when will you complete them.
-Each milestone should represent about one day of work and should be linked to a pull request (PR).